Am I required to offer my nanny benefits such as vacation time, sick time, or paid time off?

 US employers are not required to offer benefits such as paid vacation time, paid sick time, medical or life insurance, or retirement savings plans.
 However, employers with full time, permanent staff find that offering some basic level of benefits keeps them competitive in the employment market, attracting and retaining the best staff.
 Additionally some states and localities have mandatory paid time off or paid sick leave laws that must be followed.

-The nanny will typically expect to be paid either every week or every other week (More Information).
+The nanny will typically expect to be paid either every week or every other week (more information on nanny pay frequency).
 A full time nanny will expect to be paid her regular wage for 52 weeks a year, even if the family takes additional holidays without her.
 The nanny’s paycheck should NEVER be delayed or forgotten.

 A typical nanny or housekeeper/household manager compensation package today is not limited to her pay check.
 Many household employees ask for and receive the following: